 Cinema

-Burkina Faso claims one of the biggest cinema events in Africa with the Panafasant cinema and Television Festival of Ouagadougou (FESPACO).
+Burkina Faso claims one of the biggest cinema events in Africa with the Panafasant Cinema and Television Festival of Ouagadougou (FESPACO).
 Comprising films from all throughout the continent, the festival has been really helpful in showcasing African cinema to those abroad.

 Sports